Don't Look Back Lyrics

 It's been too long since I felt this way

-I don't mind (ooh, where I get taken)
+I don't mind where I get taken

-The road is callin', today is the day
+The road is callin'

-I can see, it took so long just to realize
+It took so long to realize

-I'm much too strong not to compromise
+I'm much too strong

 Now I see what I am is holding me down

-I'll turn it around, oh, yes, I will
+I'll turn it around

 I see beyond the road I'm drivin'

-Oh, I see myself in a brand new way
+Oh I see myself in a brand new way

-The sun is shinin' (ooh, the clouds are breakin')
+The sun is shinin'

-'Cause I can't lose now, there's no game to play
+'Canse I can't lose now, there's no game to play

-I can tell there's no more time left to criticize
+There's no more time left to criticize

 I've seen what I could not recognize

-Everything in my life was leading me on
+Everthing in my life was leading me on

 I see beyond the road I'm drivin'